Trust-Governed Health Plans for Government Contractors

 Why This Matters in Regulated Contractor Environments

-Service Contract Act and prevailing wage contractors carry risks most advisory firms do not fully address:
+Service Contract Act, Davis-Bacon, and prevailing wage contractors operate within risk environments most advisory firms do not fully understand — or structurally govern.

 Nothing appears broken — until pressure is applied.